-There always tends to be a lot of confusion between the terms CPA certificate and CPA license.
+There always tends to be a lot of confusion between a CPA certificate vs CPA license.
 They both mean completely different things and give you different amounts of legal authority and responsibility although they seem like the same thing.

 Let’s take a look at some of the differences between these two designations and why you would want one over the other.

-- 2 What’s the Different between a CPA license and certificate?
+- 2 What’s the Different between a CPA Certificate vs CPA License?

 - 4 Different Levels of CPA Licensure: Non-reporting and Inactive

-- 5 CPA Certification versus License for International Candidates
+- 5 CPA Certification vs CPA License for International Candidates

 - 6 Become a Licensed CPA

-What’s the Different between a CPA license and certificate?
+What’s the Different between a CPA Certificate vs CPA License?

 Let’s look at a few key differences between a license and certificate.